quinngrier/keepass/README.txt

-This directory contains a preconfigured copy of the official portable version of KeePass 2.39.1.
-KeePass is an excellent password manager, but the natural ways of using it can be problematic.
-Fortunately, this can be solved by using the global auto-type feature in a special way.
-The configuration is tailored to this solution, but the discussion of the solution is most important.
-Even if you're not interested in actually using this copy of KeePass, you might still enjoy reading further.
+This directory contains a preconfigured copy of the official portable version of KeePass for Windows.
+KeePass is an awesome password manager, but it can be tricky to use it effectively as the number of entries in your database grows into the hundreds and beyond.
+This preconfigured copy is centered around a clever way of using the global auto-type feature that stays practical for arbitrarily many entries.

 Motivation